 You are leaving the United States.
 You are entering Yoruba Kingdom.
 In the name of His Highness King Efuntola, Peace.
 Welcome to the Sacred Yoruba Village of Oyo Tunji.
 The only Village in North America built by Priests of the Orisha Voodoo Cults as a tribute to our Ancestors.
 These Priests preserve the customs, laws, and religion of the African Race.

 In its early years, Oyotunji Village was home to as many as two hundred people.
-Today, its residential community consists of less than ten African American families, governed by an oba (king) and the community’s appointed council.
-Each family is committed to the teachings of the Yoruba tradition, which include a religious understanding of the world as comprised primarily of the “energies” of the Supreme Being Olodumare, the orisha deities, and the ancestral spirits.
-This religious world is maintained spiritually through rituals, chants, music, sacrifice, and annual ceremonies.
-In 2005, Adejuyigbe Adefunmi II, the fourteenth of twenty-two children of Efuntola Osejiman Adefunmi, was appointed oba after his father’s death.
+Today, its residential community consists of less than ten African American families, governed by an Oba ("King" in the Yoruba language) and the community’s appointed council.
+Each family is committed to the teachings of the Yoruba tradition, which include a religious understanding of the world as comprised primarily of the “energies” of the Supreme Being Olodumare, the Orishas, and the ancestral spirits.
+This religious world is maintained spiritually through rituals, chants, music, offerings, initiations, and annual ceremonies.
+In 2005, Adejuyigbe Adefunmi II, the fourteenth of twenty-two children of Efuntola Osejiman Adefunmi, was appointed Oba after his father’s death.

 Now more than forty years old, the Kingdom of Oyotunji African Village continues to sustain and promote an appreciation for the “depth of culture, beautiful art, grandeur of customs and resilient history of the New World Yoruba in the United States.”
 Educational programs and resources are produced through the African Theological Archministry and disseminated through the institution’s network of priests, priestesses, and other professionals.
 Oyotunji hosts festivals and a trader’s bazaar, produces films and books, and offers spiritual services such as naming ceremonies and coming of ages rites.